Tuesday, July 08, 2008

 My personal passion is music.
 When I was a little girl, I remember sitting in a vaudeville audience with my beloved grandfather.
 I was four years old.
 When the singers came on stage, I jumped from my seat to run up there to sing and dance with them.
 My grandfather had to hold me back.

-I just got back from a week of guitar camp in New Hampshire, where I took classes on guitar playing and songwriting.
+I go to guitar camp in New Hampshire each year, where I take classes on guitar playing and songwriting.
 In Greg Greenway's songwriting class one of our assignments was to think about the moments in our lives that were the happiest.
-One of my happiest moments is when I am playing with my band, the J.J.Diamond Band.
+One of my happiest moments was when I was playing with my band, the J.J.Diamond Band.
 Greg asked us to write a descriptive paragraph about this happiest moment.
 Here's what I wrote:

 The basement smells damp on this hot sunny afternoon.
 Like little ants we scurry around setting up our microphones and plugging in our guitars.
 Underneath the chaos is the steady thump, thump, thump of the drummer warming up.
 We always begin rehearsals with a song that we know well as a way of getting in resonance with each other.
 The groove begins and I look around at the guys in the band.
 I love each one of them so much.
 As the chorus comes and our harmonies rise and blend, I feel like I am rising out of my body, and I just disappear into the bliss.